WilliamHolmes/FlickrDemo/README.md

 A Photo Search Web Application based on the Flickr APIs

 # Getting started
-Node 8.x + npm 5.X are required to run the application
+Node 10.13.0 + npm 6.4.1 were used to create this application

 ## Install Dependencies
 Please install all the required dependencies running the following script: